-As the Immigrant Legal Resource Center celebrates its 40th anniversary in 2019, the organization is thrilled to recognize that the Phillip Burton Immigration & Civil Rights Awards has also reached a 30-year milestone.
-On May 9, we celebrated three decades of honoring influential and important work from partners and leaders in the field of immigrant rights that have fueled the fight forward.
+As the Immigrant Legal Resource Center celebrated its 40th anniversary in 2019, the organization was thrilled to recognize that the Phillip Burton Immigration & Civil Rights Awards had also reached a 30-year milestone.
+On May 9, 2019 we celebrated three decades of honoring influential and important work from partners and leaders in the field of immigrant rights that have fueled the fight forward.

-This year’s dinner also served as a time for us, as a movement, to reflect on the state of immigration issues and the evolving strategies, new thinking, and shifting playing fields in the immigration arena.
+The 2019 dinner also served as a time for us, as a movement, to reflect on the state of immigration issues and the evolving strategies, new thinking, and shifting playing fields in the immigration arena.
 With bigotry and racism running rampant across the country and fueled by divisive rhetoric from the oval office on down, immigrant rights advocates and allies will be called upon constantly to respond swiftly and identify new avenues of support for our most vulnerable immigrant communities.
-The Awards have not only allowed the ILRC’s supporters an opportunity to self-reflect with movement leaders but has also given us a much-needed moment to acknowledge and lift up the astounding work of truly inspiring and courageous advocates and policymakers in the field.
+The Awards not only allowed the ILRC’s supporters an opportunity to self-reflect with movement leaders, it also gave us a much-needed moment to acknowledge and lift up the astounding work of truly inspiring and courageous advocates and policymakers in the field.

 Cecillia Wang is a Deputy Legal Director at the national American Civil Liberties Union (ACLU) and directs the Center for Democracy, which includes the ACLU’s work on immigrants’ rights, voting rights, and human rights.
 She is a former director of the ACLU Immigrants’ Rights Project and a nationally recognized expert on issues at the intersection of immigration and criminal law.
 She has taught immigration law courses as an adjunct lecturer in law at Stanford and UC Berkeley.
 Cecillia is a graduate from Yale Law School and has been an ACLU lawyer since 2004.
 Cecillia is an experienced trial and appellate lawyer with two decades of experience in civil rights and criminal defense.
 Among her notable ACLU cases is a winning argument before the en banc U.S. Court of Appeals for the Fourth Circuit in a challenge to President Trump’s proclamation barring entry of visitors and immigrants from predominantly Muslim countries.